■ site map

-The fact that our environment - and in particular foods we consume - can adversely affect our health, was known since the time of Hippocrates.
-We tend to assume that food is naturally good for us, but it often isn't.
-Great number of substances found in foods - more than a few of them toxic - have always been a great challenge for the immune system.
-Furthermore, individual metabolic deficiencies, such as lack or inefficiency of particular enzymes, compromised digestion, inefficient detoxication, intestinal dysbiosis or leaky gut, to name a few, can make you vulnerable to natural food substances that most people easily tolerate.
+The fact that our environment - and in particular the foods we consume - can adversely affect our health, was known since the time of Hippocrates.
+We tend to assume that our food is naturally good for us, but it often isn't.
+Great number of substances naturally found in foods - more than a few of them toxic - can be a great challenge for the immune system.
+Furthermore, individual metabolic deficiencies, such as lack or inefficiency of cellular enzymes, compromised digestion, inefficient detoxication, intestinal dysbiosis or leaky gut, to name a few, can make you vulnerable to natural food substances that most people easily tolerate.

 To make things worse, significant portion of foods consumed today come heavily processed, with food additives, traces of pesticides, herbicides and fungicides, molecular structure altered by heat, irradiation or chemicals and - on top on all that - with significantly lower level of nutrients needed by the body to function properly.

-Naturally - and more so due to the fact that environmental pollution hasn't become serious issue till well into 20th century - the focus of medical research early in the century was on body's negative reaction to food (Hare, Rowe, Vaughan, Coca, Rinkel, Zeller, Randolph, and others).
+Naturally - and more so due to the fact that environmental pollution hasn't become serious issue till well into the 20th century - the focus of medical research early on was on the body's negative reactions to consumed foods (Hare, Rowe, Vaughan, Coca, Rinkel, Zeller, Randolph, and others).

-Health threats from natural chemicals were soon to be expanded to the negative impact on health of increasingly man-polluted environment.
-In 1951, after studying his patients' ailments for a period of time, Dr. Theron Randolph made public his discovery that
+Health threats from natural chemicals in our foods were soon to be expanded to the negative impact on health of increasingly man-polluted environment.
+Here's a very sketchy chronology:∙ In 1951, after studying his patients' ailments for a period of time, Dr. Theron Randolph made public his discovery that

 exposures to chemical pollutants have become

-However, being promoting drug-free cause-oriented treatment approach, environmental medicine has been mainly ignored and, latter on, opposed by the mainstream medicine, based on suppressing symptoms with drugs.
-It was labeled as "unproven" and "unscientific", in spite of piles of scientific evidence showing that food substances, chemical contaminants, energy fields and other factors present in the environment
+However, being promoting drug-free, cause-oriented treatment approach, environmental medicine has been mainly ignored and, latter on, opposed by the mainstream medicine, which is based on merely suppressing symptoms with drugs.
+It was labeled as "unproven" and "unscientific", in spite of the pile of scientific evidence showing that food substances, chemical contaminants, energy fields and other factors present in the environment

 can cause numerous ailments and diseases,

-and despite much better rates of treatment success of disorders - usually at a fraction of cost of conventional treatments - generally viewed as "unexplainable" by allopathic medicine.
+and despite much better rates of treatment success - usually at a fraction of cost of the conventional treatments - of diseases generally viewed as "unexplainable" and untreatable by allopathic medicine.

-The alternative explanation for environmentally induced illnesses that the established medicine offers and base their treatment (drug-fortified counseling) on is psychogenic origin.
+The alternative explanation for environmentally induced illnesses that the official medicine offers and bases its treatments (drug-fortified counseling) on, is "psychogenic origin".
 In other words, what they are saying is: